 Specific examples of foods high in vitamin B6 include:

 Bananas, pistachios, chocolate, avocado, whole grain breads, whole grain pasta.
 (B6 is found in the highest amounts in the germ).
-Also, green leafy vegetables, milk, fortified cereals, red meat and eggs.
+Also, green leafy vegetables, milk, fortified cereals, red meat, eggs, and turmeric.

 Click the banner below for a FREE delicious 3-bean soup recipe: